kubernetes-sigs/lws/keps/622-volume-claim-templates/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->
 Two new optional fields will be added into LeaderWorkerTemplate type.
-Both leader and worker statefulset would reference these two fields, and in order to keep backwards compatability, these two fields are optional.
+Both leader and worker statefulset would reference these two fields, and in order to keep backwards compatibility, these two fields are optional.
 > If the `PersistentVolumeClaimRetentionPolicy` is not set, its default value will be the same as the default values of the statefulset (as shown below).:
 > ```
 >   persistentVolumeClaimRetentionPolicy: